O-01/atlas-blockchain/crypto/README.md

 - File: `crypto/ec_create.c`
 #
 #### 2. EC_KEY to public key
-Write a function that extracts the public key from an EC_KEY opaque structure
+Write a function that extracts the public key from an `EC_KEY` opaque structure
-- Prototype: uint8_t *ec_to_pub(EC_KEY const *key, uint8_t pub[EC_PUB_LEN]);, where:
+- Prototype: `uint8_t *ec_to_pub(EC_KEY const *key, uint8_t pub[EC_PUB_LEN]);`, where:
-    - key is a pointer to the EC_KEY structure to retrieve the public key from.
-If it is NULL, your function must do nothing and fail
+    - `key` is a pointer to the `EC_KEY` structure to retrieve the public key from.
+If it is `NULL`, your function must do nothing and fail
-    - pub is the address at which to store the extracted public key (The key shall not be compressed)
+    - `pub` is the address at which to store the extracted public key (The key shall not be compressed)
-- Your function must return a pointer to pub
+- Your function must return a pointer to `pub`
-- NULL must be returned upon failure, and there should not be any memory leak
+- `NULL` must be returned upon failure, and there should not be any memory leak

-NOTE: It is also possible to extract the private key from an EC_KEY structure, but we’re never going to store one’s private key anywhere in the Blockchain.
+*NOTE:* It is also possible to extract the private key from an EC_KEY structure, but we’re never going to store one’s private key anywhere in the Blockchain.
 So we don’t really need it.
 ```
 alex@~/holbertonschool-blockchain/crypto$ cat test/ec_to_pub-main.c
 #include <stdlib.h>